elliepriestley/Acebook_Web_Application/README.md

   ; npm start
   ```

-You should now be able to open your browser and go to `http://localhost:3000/signup` to create a new user.
+You should now be able to open your browser and will be directed automatically to the signup page.
+Enjoy!

-Then, after signing up, you should be able to log in by going to `http://localhost:3000/login`.

-After logging in, you won't see much but you can create posts using PostMan and they should then show up in the browser if you refresh the page.

-### How to run automated tests
+### 🧪 Running the tests

 The automated tests run by sending actual HTTP requests to the API.
 Therefore, before anything, you'll need to start the backend server in test mode (so that it connects to the test DB).